 In 1985, Blessing Hospital School of Nursing became Blessing College of Nursing and formed a partnership with Culver-Stockton College to provide a joint baccalaureate in nursing program, conferring the Bachelor of Science in Nursing (BSN) degree.
-With a multi-million-dollar endowment from Cedric H. Rieman in memory of his wife, Lucille, a former member of the Advisory Committee of the School of Nursing, the College became Blessing-Rieman College of Nursing added Quincy University as a partner to offer another joint BSN program.
+With a multi-million-dollar endowment from Cedric H. Rieman in memory of his wife, Lucille, a former member of the Advisory Committee of the School of Nursing, the College became Blessing-Rieman College of Nursing.
+In 1998, Blessing-Rieman College of Nursing added Quincy University as a partner to offer another joint BSN program.